databrary/policies/agreement-annex-III.md

 authorize staff, undergraduate or graduate students, or postdoctoral trainees to access Databrary as Affiliates.
-In granting a person Affiliate status, an Authorized Investigator takes responsibility for that person\'s use of Databrary.
+In granting a person Affiliate status, an Authorized Investigator takes responsibility for that person's use of Databrary.

 An Authorized Investigator may grant a person outside their Institution Affiliate status if permitted by their Institution.
 If a person is